leroy-merlin-br/garden/docs/js/modal.md

 ## Working with modal

-By default, modal don't provide any trigger to open it.
-Where's an example of how to create a button to open modal.
+By default, modal doesn't provide any trigger to open it.
+Here's an example of how to create a button to open a modal.

 <div class="example example-code">
   <button class="button button-primary" data-trigger>Open Modal</button>